Column of Marcus Aurelius

+The Column of Marcus Aurelius (Columna Centenaria Divorum Marci et Faustinae, Colonna di Marco Aurelio) is a Roman victory column located in Piazza Colonna, Rome, Italy.
+A Doric column adorned with a detailed spiral relief, it was built in honor of Roman emperor Marcus Aurelius and modeled after Trajan's Column.
+Dedicated to the emperor and his military campaigns during the Barbarian Wars, the monument stands as a testament to his reign from 161 to 180 AD.
+Although few primary sources from his time directly reference the column, many of his documented military deeds are illustrated in its reliefs.
+The monument was erected to honor Aurelius's memory and designed with grandeur to commemorate his accomplishments.
+The column's frieze, approximately 367 feet (112 meters) long, spirals upward 21 times, depicting the emperor’s campaigns against the Germanic and Sarmatian tribes.
+The Romans referred to the wars north of the Danube as Bellum Germanicum or Bellum Marcomannicum.
+The column most likely served a dual purpose: celebrating Aurelius's military achievements and possibly serving as his funerary monument.
+Its construction likely began after his death in 180 AD and was completed around 193 AD, under the reign of Septimius Severus.

 Construction

 Because the original dedicatory inscription has been destroyed, it is not known whether it was built during the emperor's reign (on the occasion of the triumph over the Marcomanni, Quadi and Sarmatians in the year 176) or after his death in 180; however, an inscription found in the vicinity attests that the column was completed by 193.

 In terms of the topography of ancient Rome, the column stood on the north part of the Campus Martius, in the centre of a square.
 This square was either between the temple of Hadrian (probably the Hadrianeum) and the temple of Marcus Aurelius (dedicated by his son Commodus, of which nothing now remains – it was probably on the site of Palazzo Wedekind), or within the latter's sacred precinct, of which nothing remains.
 Nearby is the site where the emperor's cremation occurred.

 The column's shaft is 29.6 m high, on a 10.1 m high base, which in turn originally stood on a 3 m high platform – the column in total is 39.7 m About 3 metres of the base have been below ground level since the 1589 restoration.

 The column consists of 27 or 28 blocks of Carrara marble, each of 3.7 m diameter, hollowed out while still at the quarry for a stairway of 190–200 steps within the column up to a platform at the top.
 Just as with Trajan's Column, this stairway is illuminated through narrow slits into the relief.